 I continue to be of the view that Brexit is a mistake.
 It is economically damaging, valuable rights are removed from individuals and it is accelerating demands for Scottish Independence and the consequential breakup of the United Kingdom.
 EU membership leverages Britsh influence and enables the UK to trade via the numerous trade deals negotiated with the EU.
 It makes no economic sense to me to move away from such an arrangement and the UK as an EU member has a deal which would never be achievable should a future UK government seek to rejoin.

 The referendum result stands even though it was marred by malpractice such as the Vote Leave overspend - Electoral Commission.
 The malpractice did not move politicians to investigate the result, declare it void or demand a re-run.- The Guardian 17 July 2018.
-The law relating to referendums is particularly defective in this regard.
 Nonetheless, most MPs appear to feel that the referendum has to be honoured politically since not to do so would further damage faith in politicians to deliver on their 2016 promises to honour the result.

 : Result :